 Advantages of MRI Dorsal Spine

-Excellent visualization of spinal cord, discs, ligaments, and paraspinal soft tissues.
+Clear visibility of the bony spinal cord, intervertebral discs, spinal ligaments, and soft tissue around these structures.

 Limitations and Considerations